Beluga whale: Predation

 During the winter, belugas commonly become trapped in the ice without being able to escape to open water, which may be several kilometres away.
 Polar bears take particular advantage of these situations and are able to locate the belugas using their sense of smell.
 The bears swipe at the belugas and drag them onto the ice to eat them.
 They are able to capture large individuals in this way; in one documented incident, a bear weighing between 150 and 180 kg was able to capture a beluga that weighed 935 kg.
+According to a Soviet researcher stationed at Novaya Zembla, there was a reported instance of one polar bear killing thirteen belugas consecutively by crushing their head with its paw.

 Killer whales hunt and eat both young and adult belugas.
 They live in all the seas of the world and share the same habitat as belugas in the sub-Arctic region.
 Attacks on belugas by killer whales have been reported in the waters of Greenland, Russia, Canada and Alaska.
 A number of killings have been recorded in Cook Inlet, and experts are concerned the predation by killer whales will impede the recovery of this sub-population, which has already been badly depleted by hunting.
 The killer whales arrive at the beginning of August, but the belugas are occasionally able to hear their presence and evade them.
 The groups near to or under the sea ice have a degree of protection, as the killer whale's large dorsal fin, up to 2 m in length, impedes their movement under the ice and does not allow them to get sufficiently close to the breathing holes in the ice.
 Beluga whale behavior under killer whale predation makes them vulnerable to hunters.
 When killer whales are present, large numbers of beluga whales congregate in the shallows for protection, which allows them to be hunted in droves.
+An example of this was witnessed in 2012 near the southwest Hudson Bay, where six beluga whales reduced their combined range size from 285km to 175km.
+In the days afterwards, the belugas were seen returning to their original distances.